qtpi-bonding/professional-website-eleventy/README.md

 A modern, responsive personal portfolio website built with Eleventy (11ty) and Tailwind CSS.
 Features a centralized theme system, content filtering, and automated deployment to GitHub Pages.

+🚀 **Ready for deployment** - Configure GitHub Pages and push to deploy!

 ## Features

 - **Unified Content Filtering**: Filter content by Science, Policy, and Technology domains